temporalio/sdk-go/README.md

 ## Using a custom logger

-Although the Go SDK does not support most third-party logging solutions natively, [our friends at Banzaicloud](https://github.com/sagikazarmark) built the [adapter package logur](https://github.com/logur/logur) which makes it possible to use third party loggers with minimal overhead.
+Although the Go SDK does not support most third-party logging solutions natively, [our friends at Banzai Cloud](https://github.com/sagikazarmark) built the [adapter package logur](https://github.com/logur/logur) which makes it possible to use third party loggers with minimal overhead.
 Here is an example of using logur to support [Logrus](https://github.com/sirupsen/logrus):

 ```go
 package main